taichi/modernjs/modernjs.en.md

 It is a very important function for utilizing existing assets to be able to type in post-installation as needed for existing libraries without type declarations.

-The [Definitely Typed] project that was working to collect type declaration files for OSS modules into a single repository was overwhelmed by too many type declaration files.
+The [DefinitelyTyped] project that was working to collect type declaration files for OSS modules into a single repository was overwhelmed by too many type declaration files.

 Now we are managing it in an organization called [types](https://github.com/types) in a straightforward way to allocate one repository for one module.
 Nonetheless, [DefinitelyTyped] is not referenced.